Aunt Jemima Logo

 Aunt Jemima Logo 1893

-The renaming of the company, its success in the market for the sale of convenience foods, and the desire to slightly improve the visual perception of the brand by abandoning cartoonishness led to a change in the previously accepted image of Aunt Jemima.
+The company’s renaming, its success in the market for the sale of convenience foods, and the desire to slightly improve the visual perception of the brand by abandoning cartoonishness led to a change in the previously accepted image of Aunt Jemima.
 She became Nancy Greene.
 She made her debut in 1893 at the World Columbian Exposition in Chicago.
-As a former servant slave, she delighted her masters with various delicious pancakes, which she baked to her recipes.
+As a former servant slave, she delighted her masters with various delicious pancakes she baked into her recipes.
 Her appearance best matched the spirit and style of the company.

 1968 – 1989